crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 Optional:
-If you have tree installed, you can check what was downlaoded easily.
+If you have tree installed, you can check what was downloaded easily.
 See an example below.
 ```console
 [ibmuser@localhost ~]$ tree ~/secondDP/
 /home/ibmuser/secondDP/